Expressive Arts Therapy: Music & Arts Therapy

 Expressive arts therapy can help uncover mental health challenges

-Expressive arts therapies, also called creative arts therapies or simply expressive therapy, are commonly used for treating young children or adults who are recovering from trauma.
+Expressive arts therapy, also called creative arts therapy or simply expressive therapy, is a therapy commonly used for treating young children or adults who are recovering from trauma.
 Like many other forms of therapy, expressive arts therapy may be used individually or in group settings, and anxiety art therapy can be a valuable tool for those seeking anxiety reduction, stress relief, or to improve their overall mental health.
 Expressive arts therapy techniques may be especially useful for those who have trouble connecting to a deep emotional place or expressing their emotions verbally, as they may find that other creative arts mediums and making art allow them to do this more freely.
-Understanding the four main components of this therapeutic modality can be helpful in seeing how it can be an effective therapeutic tool.
+Modern therapy practitioners often incorporate advanced therapy methods along with arts and expressive arts techniques.

 1. Creativity through art forms like music and dance

-The first component is creative expression, which is simply the act of expressing one’s internal emotions in an external, artistic form.
-Without expressing their feelings or inner world in some way, it can be nearly impossible for the individual to receive help from a mental health professional in working through them.
+The first component of expressive arts therapy is creative expression, which is simply the act of expressing one’s internal emotions in an external, artistic form.
+Without expressing their feelings or inner world in some way, it can be nearly impossible for the individual to receive help from a mental health professional to work through them in therapy.
+Professionals often expand this therapy by including diverse arts and embracing expressive arts as part of the healing journey.

 2. Active participation